sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 hms_application_id=<Your HMS App Id>
 ```

-Your implementation of this resource endpoint should obtain a HMS `access_token` using the Huawei HMS OAuth endpoint, using your Huawei _App ID_ and _App secret_ as `client_id` and `client_secret`.
+Your implementation of this resource endpoint should obtain an HMS `access_token` using the Huawei HMS OAuth endpoint, using your Huawei _App ID_ and _App secret_ as `client_id` and `client_secret`.
 The access token received from Huawei should then be included in the response back to Sinch.
 See [Huawei documentation](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/38054564) for how to implement requesting an OAuth _access token_ using Huawei HMS.

 Example response to Sinch: